Coaxial vs Ethernet cable - What's the Difference?

 Written by Dave Harris, trueCABLE Technical Specialist

 Here at trueCABLE, we recently added some new products to our cable line.
 We now offer RG6 coaxial cable in dual-shield and quad-shield variants, in addition to our line of Category 5e, Category 6, and Category 6A Ethernet cables.
-So why have two types of cable?
-And why is it called coaxial cable?
+So why have so many types of cable?
+What are the main differences between these two categories?
+This begs a discussion!
+In this blog we will cover the construction and application for:

 Figure 1.
 Axis of a circle